Last Updated March 26, 2020

 Living in Malta is quite idyllic by many standards.
 Its scenery is beautiful, and you’ll never be terribly far from a beach.
 Additionally, the weather there rarely dips below 9°C (48°F) or above 32°C (90°F), making it an excellent climate for those seeking to escape harsh winters or scorching summers.

 Malta also has a rich culture with influences from the Greeks, Romans, French, British, and neighboring North African countries.

-If its natural beauty alone isn’t enough of a reason to want to live there, then maybe its free universal healthcare, childcare, and education will convince you.
+If its natural beauty alone isn’t enough of a reason to want to live there, then maybe the free universal healthcare, childcare, and education will convince you.
 All are provided for every Maltese citizen.

 Plus, Malta’s LGBT rights are one of the best in the world.

 In addition to Malta’s stunning scenery and developed culture, the country also enjoys a remarkable level of political and economic stability.

 Its two-party system is well-balanced, and it weathered the financial crisis well.
 In fact, along with Germany, Malta is one of two states in Europe that has consistently maintained a good level of economic growth.

 Having said all this, if you’re an average Westerner, there’s not much value in having a Maltese passport.